axdot/staff-track/README.md

 This is a content management system (CMS) interface tool to help you create/manage a database of emploees.

-https://github.com/axdot/staff-track is where you can clone the repository.

 ## Video Walkthrough

 https://www.youtube.com/watch?v=s6sntHqI5rQ